Ptolemy2002/regex-utils/lib/README.md

 ### zodValidateWithErrors<O>
 #### Description
 This is a simple function that takes a zod schema, returning a function that takes a value.
 If the value matches, the function returns `true`.
-Otherwise, it returns a single error message or an array of error messages if there are multiple errors. `O` refers to the output type of the zod schema, which should be the same as its input type.
+Otherwise, it returns the result of `interpretZodError` on the error. `O` refers to the output type of the zod schema, which should be the same as its input type.

 #### Parameters
 - `p` (`ZodSchema<O>`): The zod schema to be used for validation.